 The Father has a definite purpose in committing the work of judgment to His Son.
 Not only is it an honour to Him Whom men despised as Saviour Isa 53:3, that He should also be appointed Judge, but Jesus tells us that it goes further than this.
 It is in order that all men should honour the Son in the same manner as they honour the Father.

 Do you do so?
 Do you honour the Son in the same manner as you honour God?
 If not, then Jesus says that you are not even honouring the Father, far less the Son.
 “He that honours not the Son honours not the Father Who sent Him” Jn 5:23.

 What if people will not do so?
-Truly there are many such, who will not do so during their time in this earthly life, but they will be forced to do so at the Judgment Seat of Christ.
+Truly, there are many who will not do so during their earthly lifetime, but they will acknowledge that Jesus Christ is Lord at the Judgment Seat of Christ.

 “God also has highly exalted Him, and given Him a name which is above every name: that at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth; and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father” Php 2:9-11.

 Now compare this with the Lord’s speech in Isa 45:23 “I have sworn by myself, the word is gone out of my mouth in righteousness, and shall not return, that unto Me every knee shall bow, every tongue shall swear”, quoted by Paul in Rom 14:11 “For it is written, As I live, says the Lord, every knee shall bow to me, and every tongue shall confess to God”, which Paul puts in the context of “for we shall all stand before the judgment seat of Christ” Rom 14:10.